health and environmental risk perception, communication

 I have an inter-disciplinary background in communication, public health, and environmental policy, and I try to engage all of these fields in my scholarship.

-** Copies of my publications, where available, can be found on my Google Scholar profile.
+Select publications are listed below, and a full list can be found on my Google Scholar profile.

 Boudet, H., Clarke, C., Bugden, D., Maibach, E., Roser-Renouf, C., & Leiserowitz, A. (2014).
 “Fracking” controversy and communication: Using national survey data to understand public perceptions of hydraulic fracturing.
 Energy Policy, 65, 57-67